homelabos/homelabos/docs/setup/installation.md

 ## Enabling Services

-Run `hlos set SERVICENAME.enable true` where SERVICENAME is the name of the service you want to enable.
+Run `make set SERVICENAME.enable true` where SERVICENAME is the name of the service you want to enable.

 !!! example
-    `hlos set miniflux.enable true`
+    `make set miniflux.enable true`

 Then run `make deploy` again.
 That's it.
 It will take a few minutes for your server to download and start the relevant images.

 !!! warning
     Some services expose set up pages on start up.
 If you don't complete the set up step, there is a chance someone else could beat you to it.
-If they do just run `hlos reset_one SERVICENAME` then `make deploy` again and the service will reset to it's freshly installed state.
+If they do just run `make reset_one SERVICENAME` then `make deploy` again and the service will reset to it's freshly installed state.

 You can SSH into the server, and run `systemctl status SERVICENAME` where SERVICENAME is the name of the server you want to check  is running.
 It will show you status and/or errors of the service.